adolfoeliazat/BotBuilder-Getting-Started/CSharp/basics-Navigation/README.md

 ````

 In the sample walkthrough and code above above, you can see how the bot:
+* Provides users simple commands they can use to navigate to different conversatoin topics from anywhere in the conversation.
-* Delineate between navigation commands and replies in the conversation.
+* Delineate between navigation commands and replies to the current prompt.
 * Provides navigation discoverabliltiy by showing the navigation commands within the conversation via menus and buttons so the user can see the capabilities of the bot and easily navigate to them.
-* Promotes wayfinding by providing navigation command UI throughout the conversation to help users navigate the capabilities of the bot.
+* Promotes wayfinding by providing navigation commands throughout the conversation to help users navigate the capabilities of the bot.

 ### More information